Last updated: September 29th, 2023

 Not only is this beanie built with UPF 35 fabrics that protect skin from harmful UV rays, but it’s also breathable, lightweight, and quick to dry.

-If you’re looking for small gifts for skiers and snowboarders within budget, this is an ideal pick.
+If you’re looking for small gifts for snowboarders within budget, this is an ideal pick.

-A durable multi-tool is a must-have piece of gear for all snowboarders and skiers.
+A durable multi-tool is a must-have piece of gear for all snowboarders.